This blog may contain affiliate links. Read our disclosure policy for more info.

 There are many popular places to take amazing photos in Mount Cook National Park.
 This blog is all about where to go to get those incredible pictures and how to get there!

 Mount Cook National Park is arguably one of the most beautiful places in New Zealand.
-High snow-covered peaks tower over the huge glaciers below.
+Snow-covered peaks tower over the huge glaciers below.
 Those glaciers then feed turquoise water into the many river systems which flow into the beautiful Lake Pukaki.

 For many, an adventure through this remote part of New Zealand leaves them breathless.
 It is memories like these that are worth both capturing and sharing with others – and the best way to do this is through beautiful photos!

-Of course, there are plenty of spots to get that amazing shot and finding your own unique one is so rewarding.
-But, if you’ve ever wondered where some of the best photos spots in Mount Cook National Park are then this blog post will not only tell you but help you get there!
+Of course, there are plenty of spots to get that amazing shot, and finding your own unique one is so rewarding.
+But, if you’ve ever wondered where some of the best photo spots in Mount Cook National Park are then this blog post will not only tell you but help you get there!

-There is one other thing I love about this spot, it’s only a 15-minute walk!
+There is one other thing I love about this spot and that’s the fact it’s only a 15-minute walk!
 Yep, I said it.
 Both Bailey and I love long hikes but when it comes to getting up to watch the sunrise a 15-minute hike is ideal.
 Short walks with views like the ones at Tasman Lake are almost unheard of!

 If you would like more information about the Tasman Lake hike including maps and tips on getting a great shot, check out our guide to the Tasman Lake!